Share via

 Database properties that are returned should indicate that the database file and log files are being stored in the above folders.

-To verify that you've configured AutoReseed for a DAG, do the following:
+To verify you successfully configured AutoReseed for a DAG, do the following steps:

-1. Run the following command to verify the DAG is configured correctly.
+1. Run the following command in the Exchange Management Shell to verify the DAG is configured correctly.

 Get-DatabaseAvailabilityGroup DAG1 | Format-List *auto*

-2. Run the following command to verify the directory structure is configured correctly (below are the default paths; if necessary, substitute the paths for the paths you're using).
+2. Run the following command to verify the folder structure is configured correctly (the following examples are the default paths; if necessary, substitute the paths for the paths you're using).

 Dir c:\ExchangeDatabases /s